geethaPsarathy/machineCoding/README.md

-Here's a professional and comprehensive README.md template for your repository:

 # React Machine Coding Challenges

 Welcome to the **React Machine Coding Challenges** repository! 🎉 This repository is designed to help developers of all levels—from entry-level to senior—hone their React.js skills by tackling thoughtfully crafted challenges.
 Each challenge focuses on building scalable, extensible, and maintainable React applications while adhering to industry best practices.